Senet Strategy Game (Senet is an ancient Egyptian wood game)

 Since we are not only faber but designers, a good idea could be to reflect on what we design and “how” we design.

-It is not our intention (and we wouldn’t be able to) to do a history of objects (1).
+It is not our intention (and we wouldn’t be able to) to do a history of objects.
 Others have focused on the physical “thing” and produced wonderful stories of architecture and crafts by listing, classifying and organizing objects and artifacts.

-In our case, our effort is not to invent new classifications related to “what”, but rather to focus on “how” and on “who”.
+Back to our class, our effort is not to invent new classifications related to “what”, but rather to focus on “how” and on “who”.

 Vitruvius’ De Architectura, Book X. Medieval Copy Carolingian Anonymous (750-987)

 To think about “how” things are done is an important step in transmitting knowledge within humand kind.
 Generally it is based on manuals (starting from Vitruvius‘ “De Architectura”, through the Encyclopedie of Diderot and d’Alembert, all the way to the broad category of “how-to” and “dummies” book, nowaday very popular in the contemporary Anglo-Saxon world.

 Epinglier (pin making) Diderot, D’Alambert, “Encyclopedie” (1762)